-MSE 45L - Properties of Materials Laboratory | Fall 2019
+MSE 45L - Properties of Materials Laboratory | Spring 2019

-Instructor: Lane W. Martin

-Laboratory Exercises in 230 Hearst Mining Building, Various Times Laboratory "Lectures" in 350 Hearst Mining Building, Various Times
+Instructor: Lane W. Martin Laboratory Exercises in 230 Hearst Mining Building, Various Times Laboratory Lectures in 350 Hearst Mining Building, Various Times

-Email: Office: Office Hours: Course Website: lwmartin@berkeley.edu 216 Hearst Mining Building Monday 3:30-4:30PM, Wednesday 9:30-10:30AM bCourses Graduate Student Instructors: Anshu Agarwal (anshuagarwal@berkeley.edu; OH: Thu.
-2:30-3:30P; 101 102) Dhananjay (DJ) Kamat (djay_kamat@berkeley.edu; OH: Tues.
-5:00-6:00P; 103 104) All GSI office hours will be in 350 HMMB Laboratory Sections: Sec.
+Email: Office: Office Hours: Course Website: Graduate Student Instructors: Laboratory Sections: lwmartin@berkeley.edu 216 Hearst Mining Building Monday 3:30-4:30PM, Wednesday 9:30-10:30AM bCourses Eduardo Lupi (elupi@berkeley.edu; OH: Wed.
+5:00-6:00P; Sec.
+101, 103) Matin Amani (mamani@berkeley.edu; OH: Thu.
+5:00-6:00P; Sec.
+102, 104) All GSI office hours will be in 350 HMMB Sec.
 101 - Tuesday 8:00-11:00AM Sec.
 102 - Tuesday 2:00-5:00PM Sec.
 103 - Wednesday 2:00-5:00PM Sec.
-104 - Wednesday 8:00-11:00AM Text: Rethwi This is terials Science and Engineering: An Introduction, William D. Callister, Jr. and David G. thwisch, 9 th Edition, Wiley: Hoboken, NJ (2014). is is the same book used in Spring 2016, Fall 2016, and Spring 2017.
-Not required for students taking MSE45L only.
-References: Ma and Ma and Intil Imber of texts are on reserve at the Engineering Library, including: Materials Science and Engineering: An Introduction (9th Ed., 2014), W. D. Callister, Jr. and D. G. Rethwisch (our book) Materials Science and Engineering: An Introduction (8th Ed., 2010), W. D. Callister, Jr. and D. G. Rethwisch Introduction to Materials Science for Engineers (7th Ed., 2009), J. F. Shackelford (2 copies) Prerequisites: Some b basic chemistry, physics, and math is all that is required.
-Description & Objectives: five (5) (5) 1-h experie The lor engine founda based for non and it unders materia -unit course consists of one (1) 1-2-hour laboratory safety and ethics training session,) 3-hour laboratory experiences occurring every other week led by the GSIs, and five hour mandatory "lecture" sessions (occurring the week prior to each laboratory ence) in which fundamental information about the laboratory experiments will be taught.
-Ing term objectives of this course are to provide undergraduate materials science and eering and other engineering and science students hands-on experiences in ational materials science topics and to serve as a practical extension to the lecture- course MSE45 - Properties of Materials.
-MSE45 provides broad coverage of the field majors who may not be able to take another course in materials science & engineering, c serves as the introductory course in the major field, laying the foundation for standing the relationship between the internal structure of matter and the properties of fals that make them attractive for engineering applications.
-This course will apply these principles in a laboratory setting while provide practice writing, ethics, and other skill
+104 - Thursday 2:00-5:00PM References: Ma and Ma and Inti number of texts are on reserve at the Engineering Library, including: Materials Science and Engineering: An Introduction (9 th Ed., 2014), W. D. Callister, Jr. and D. G. Rethwisch (our book) Materials Science and Engineering: An Introduction (8 th Ed., 2010), W. D. Callister, Jr. and D. G. Rethwisch Introduction to Materials Science for Engineers (7 th Ed., 2009), J. F. Shackelford (2 copies) Prerequisites: Some basic chemistry, physics, and math is all that is required.
+Description & Objectives: five (5) (5) 1-h experie taught. science experie to the covera materia laying matter applica This 1-unit course consists of one (1) 1-2-hour laboratory safety and ethics training session five (5) 3-hour laboratory experiences occurring every other week led by the GSIs, and fiv (5) 1-hour mandatory "lecture" sessions (occurring the week prior to each laborator experience) in which fundamental information about the laboratory experiments will b taught.
+The long term objectives of this course are to provide undergraduate material science and engineering and other engineering and science students hands-o experiences in foundational materials science topics and to serve as a practical extensio to the lecture-based course MSE45 - Properties of Materials.
+MSE45 provides broa coverage of the field for non-majors who may not be able to take another course is materials science & engineering, and it serves as the introductory course in the major field laying the foundation for understanding the relationship between the internal structure of matter and the properties of materials that make them attractive for engineerin applications.
+This course will apply these basic principles in a laboratory setting whil provide practice writing, ethics, and other skill sets.

-Connection MSE45 is a stand-alone, lecture based course that supports an additional laboratory-based based class, MSE45L.
+ConnectionMSE45 is a stand-alone, lecture based course that supports an additional laboratory-basedto MSE45:based class, MSE45L.
 MSE45L is a laboratory-based experience that augments the topics of the MSE45 lecture class with hands-on practical experiences.
-Students taking MSE45 are not required to take MSE45L (although it is recommended), but those taking MSE45L must have already completed or be taking MSE45 concurrently.
+Students taking MSE45 are not required to take MSE45L (although it is recommended), but those taking MSE45L must have already completed of be taking MSE45 concurrently.